nuPURohit/github-slideshow/_posts/0000-01-02-nuPURohit.md

 ---
-layout: slide
+layout: nupur
-title: "Welcome to our second slide!"
+title: "Welcome to our first slide!"
 ---
-Your text
+Your txt
-Use the left arrow to go back!
+Use the right arrow to go back!